-Within the framework of the four principles, seven stages of development and learning determine how we monitor and measure a child’s progression.
+Within the framework of the four principles are the seven stages of learning and development, these determine how we support each child’s progression.

 For each area, the level of progress that children are expected to attain by the end of the EYFS is defined by the Early Learning Goals.
 These goals state what it is expected that children will know, and be able to do, by the end of the reception year of their education.

-The Early Years Outcomes (DfE 2013) guidance sets out the likely stages of progress a child will make along their progress towards the Early Learning Goals.
-Toddletown has regard to these when we assess children and plan for their learning.
-Our programme supports children to develop the knowledge, skills and understanding they need across the seven areas of development and learning:
+The Early Years Outcomes (DfE 2013) guidance sets out the likely stages of progress a child will make along their journey towards the Early Learning Goals.
+Toddletown take these into account when we assess children and plan for their learning.
+The opportunities we provide the children allow us to support the children’s knowledge, skills and understanding they need across the seven areas of learning and development.

-Being active and playing supports young children’s learning and development through doing and talking.
+Being active and allowing children to play supports young children’s learning and development through doing and talking.
 This is how children learn to think about and understand the world around them.
-We use the EYFS statutory guidance on education programmes to plan and provide opportunities which will help children to make progress in all areas of learning.
+We use the EYFS statutory guidance to plan and provide opportunities which will help children to make progress in all areas of learning.
 This programme is made up of a mixture of activities that children plan and organise for themselves as well as activities planned and led by practitioners.

 We understand that all children engage with other people and their environment through the characteristics of effective learning that are described in the EYFS as: